 I know, this is a rudimentary suggestion, but keep this in mind: Bar associations and many other seasoned professionals operate in the dark ages.
 Announcements for local bar conferences or calls for articles are often sent via bar newsletters or listservs.
 Many local bars or community organizations will also maintain an online calendar of upcoming events, which is a lot handier than scanning your inbox every day.

 Law firm newsletters are a lot of work.
 And honestly, I don’t know any firm that does them well.
-In fact, you probably should not send a boring newsletter stuffed with tidbits about your firm’s new staff members and sales pitches.
+In fact, I strongly recommend against sending a potentially boring newsletter stuffed with tidbits about your firm’s new staff members and sales pitches.

 Invest in business development for your firm

-It is easy to get plugged into your legal work and forget about business development and marketing.
+It’s easy to get plugged into your legal work and forget about law firm business development and marketing.
 But remember, your law practice is a business.
-Unless you are independently wealthy, and do not care about making a living, you have to keep an eye on the bottom line.
+Unless you are independently wealthy and don’t have to care about making a living, you have to keep an eye on the bottom line.

 In this article, I’ve shared what has worked for me in the past.
 But what works for me may not work for everyone.
-My QDRO buddy, who I mentioned before, has an entirely referral-based practice built through years of networking, speaking at conferences, and writing articles.
-My estate planning friend built her book through business and bar associations, handshakes, and cocktails.
+My QDRO colleague, who I mentioned before, has an entirely referral-based practice that’s been built through years of networking, speaking at conferences, and writing articles.
+My estate planning colleague built her clientele through business and bar associations, handshakes, and cocktails.

-There is no “one size fits all” for business development or marketing—set your goals, think about where your referrals might come from (attorneys, other professionals, social organizations or churches, etc.), build authority and expertise, and don’t be afraid to try a few different strategies.
-Remember: biz dev is a long game of relationships and trust, and the effects of your activities today may not pay off for years.
+There is no “one size fits all” for law firm business development or marketing.
+Don’t be afraid to try a few different strategies.
+Remember: Business development is a long game of relationships and trust.
+The effects of your activities today may pay off for years to come.

 Categorized in: Marketing